Terra-Cognita/Terra-Cognita.github.io/README.md

 The [./src/composables/](https://github.com/Terra-Cognita/Terra-Cognita.github.io/tree/main/src/composables) folder holds `.js` files comprising functions leveraging Vue's Composition API to encapsulate and reuse stateful logic (refer to [Vue's Composables doc](https://vuejs.org/guide/reusability/composables.html)).

-#### Composable: useAssets

 <details>
   <summary><b>useAssets</b></summary>

 The [useAssets](https://github.com/Terra-Cognita/Terra-Cognita.github.io/blob/main/src/composables/useAssets.js) composable provides a solution for _dynamic image src binding_ based on [static asset import](https://vitejs.dev/guide/assets.html).
-Although this composable is not exactly _stateful_, it provides the project's assets _"state"_ of files, returning the resolved public URL of the registered files.\
+Although this composable is not exactly _stateful_, it provides the project assets' _"state"_ of files, returning the resolved public URL of the registered files.\
  **Any asset to be used in component's biding should be registered to the composable.**
 The usage in a component is as follows: